Haplogroup Q-M3: Subclade distribution

 Q-M19 M19 This lineage is found among Indigenous South Americans, such as the Ticuna and the Wayuu.
 Origin: South America approximately 5,000 to 10,000 years ago.

 Q-M194 It has only been found in South American populations.

 Q-M199 This lineage has only been found in South American populations.

 Q-PAGES104 This lineage was discovered by the research group at the Whitehead Institute headed by Dr. David C. Page.
 Only limited demographic information is known.

 Q-PAGES131 This lineage was discovered by the research group at the Whitehead Institute headed by Dr. David C. Page.
 Only limited demographic information is known.

 Q-L663 This lineage was discovered by citizen scientists.
-It is linked to indigenous populations in West Central Mexico and may be associated with one of the tribes affiliated with the 16th century Chichimec confederation.
+It is linked to indigenous populations in Central Mexico and has been associated with the Otomies (Hñähñús, as they self-identify) from Hidalgo, Mexico (Gómez et al, 2021).
 Q-L663's paternal line was formed around 550 BCE.
 The man who is the most recent common ancestor of this line is estimated to have been born around 1250 CE.
-Extensive research on this haplogroup is being conducted by members of the New Mexico Genealogical Society, with at least 16 NGS Y-DNA tests as of early 2023.
+Extensive research on this haplogroup is being conducted by members of the New Mexico Genealogical Society, with at least 16 NGS Y-DNA tests as of 2023.
+The earliest known genealogical records for a Q-L663 descendant were for a man named Nicolás de Espinosa, a native of the Villa de los Lagos, Nueva Galicia, Mexico, who was born circa 1673.